jdunst/FetchRewards/README.md

 Notes on 1)
 1. I created the database diagram in a program called DeZign since I did not currently have one installed on my computer.
-Whether or not this played to advantage is up for debate, but that's the application that that "File" is expecting.
-Otherwise, I included the screensnip.
+Whether or not this played to advantage is up for debate, but that's the application that that .dez file is expecting.
+Otherwise, I included the screensnip for convenience.
 My methodology was as follows:

 Data flows downwards from the users table, but laterally from the brands table.
 My thinking was that we don't generate data on receipts for a customer who hasn't installed and created an account on our app.
 However, it is entirely possible we may be ingesting a large range